MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/console/PowerShell.exe-Command-Line-Help.md

 Runs the specified script in the local scope ("dot-sourced"), so that the functions and variables that the script creates are available in the current session.
 Enter the script file path and any parameters. **File** must be the last parameter in the command.
 All values typed after the **-File** parameter are interpreted as the script file path and parameters passed to that script.

-Parameters passed to the script are passed as literal strings (after interpretation by the current shell).
-For example, if you are in cmd.exe and want to pass an environment variable value, you would use the cmd.exe syntax: `powershell -File .\test.ps1 -Sample %windir%`
+Parameters passed to the script are passed as literal strings, after interpretation by the current shell.
+For example, if you are in cmd.exe and want to pass an environment variable value, you would use the cmd.exe syntax: `powershell.exe -File .\test.ps1 -TestParam %windir%`

-In this example, the script receives the literal string `$env:windir` and not the value of that environmental variable: `powershell -File .\test.ps1 -Sample $env:windir`
+In contrast, running `powershell.exe -File .\test.ps1 -TestParam $env:windir` in cmd.exe results in the script receiving the literal string `$env:windir` because it has no special meaning to the current cmd.exe shell.
+The `$env:windir` style of environment variable reference _can_ be used inside a `-Command` parameter, since there it will be interpreted as PowerShell code.

 ### \-InputFormat {Text | XML}